 Here, we compare the results from the \covmos~realisations to those from the \deus~$N$-body simulation suite.
 The latter consists of 12\,288 simulations with a volume of $656$~(Mpc/$h$)$^3$ containing $256^3$ tracer particles.
 All simulations have a $\Lambda$CDM cosmology characterised by the following set of parameter values $(h,\Omega_{\rm m} h^2, \Omega_{\rm b} h^2, n_{\rm s}, \sigma_8) = (0.72,0.1334,0.02258,0.963,0.801)$.
 Using these simulations, \citet{blot_15} have estimated the skewness of the monopole power spectrum estimator.
 We use their estimates to validate the skewness of the power spectrum we have obtained from the $\Lambda$CDM \covmos~realisations at $z=0$, 0.5, 1 and 1.5.
 It is important to remark that the \deus~estimates have been obtained with a binning in $k$ that is set to half the fundamental frequency of the \deus~simulation box.
 Thus, for a given value of $k$, the number of independent modes may differ from the \covmos~case.

 In Fig.~\ref{fig:comparison_COVMOS_DEUS} we show the estimated skewness $S^{(0)}_{3}(k)$ at $z=0,0.5,1$, and $1.5$ from the \covmos~samples and from \deus.
-We also show the Gaussian predictions for each case and the corresponding ratios, which exhibit the excess of non-Gaussianity due to the nonlinearity of the matter density field.
-In plotting the excess non-Gaussianity of the \covmos~sample we have rescaled the ratio by a factor $\sqrt{2}$, as we will explain later in the text.
+We also show the Gaussian predictions for each case and the corresponding ratios, which exhibit the excess of non-Gaussianity due to the non-linearity of the matter density field.
+In plotting the excess non-Gaussianity of the \covmos~sample we have rescaled the ratio by a factor of $\sqrt{2}$, as we explain later in the text.

 First of all, we can see that for each case the estimated skewness follows the Gaussian density field prediction on large scales.
 At $z=0$ this occurs up to $k = 0.2\ \invMpc$ and extends up to $k = 0.5\ \invMpc$ at $z=1.5$.
-At smaller scales, we can see an excess of non-Gaussianity due to the on-set of nonlinearities that propagates from small to large scales for decreasing redshifts.
+At smaller scales, we can see an excess of non-Gaussianity due to the on-set of non-linearities that propagates from small to large scales for decreasing redshifts.
 It is worth noticing that in the case of the \deus~results, the estimated skewness drops at large $k$, with a greater effect at large redshifts.
 A similar trend can also be seen in the case of the \covmos~sample, though with a significant smaller amplitude.
 This is a numerical simulation resolution effect.
-In the case of the \deus~simulations, the effect mitigates at smaller redshifts, where the resolution in the force calculation at small scales is improved by the adaptative-mesh refinement scheme.
+In the case of the \deus~simulations, the effect is mitigated at smaller redshifts, where the resolution of the force calculation at small scales is improved by the adaptive-mesh refinement scheme.
 Indeed, if we conservatively consider only modes corresponding to scales larger than twice the coarse cell of the \deus~simulations, $k\lesssim k_{\rm Ny}/2 = 0.6\ \invMpc$, we are granted that the estimate skewness is free of such numerical systematic errors.
 The \covmos~samples, on the other hand, have been generated using power spectra estimated from the \demcov~simulations that have greater spatial and mass resolution than the \deus~runs with a Nyquist frequency $k_{\rm Ny}=3\ \invMpc$.
 That is why such an effect is much smaller than in the case of the \deus~estimates.